mikehaertel/unixpc-gcc/README.md

 Non-default linker modes, like -n and -N, may appear to work, but don't do what they're supposed to.

-GNU-style static constructors probably work, but static destructors definitely don't work, because the Unix PC standard C library doesn't have `atexit()`.
+In order to support GNU-style static constructors and destructors, this port bundles its own version of the C library runtime startup crt0.o, which includes homebrew implementations of atexit() and exit().

-The Unix PC standard C library is very, um, non-standard.
-It also predates the C standard by several years, so this should not come as a huge surprise.
+This isn't implemented yet for the other versions of C library startup (profiling and shared library variants of C start up).
+The profiling version should be fairly straightforward, but a shared library version may require replacing the shared library itself.

 # Future plans (maybe)

-* add `atexit()`
+* add support for profiling C library startup

 * add support for the Unix PC's shared library